Prajakt-Khawase/aboutme/README.md

  1. It is used for source-code management and also can be used to keep track of changes made while developing projects.

  - [Chocolatey](https://chocolatey.org/).

+ 1. Chocolatey is a windows package manager.
+ 1. Chocolatey can be used to upgrade, remove software on Windows.